metabrainz/picard-docs/config/options_filerenaming_editor.rst

    Below the title is an edit box section containing the :index:`formatting string <scripts; file naming>` of the selected script.
 This tells Picard what the new name of the file and its containing directories should be in terms of various metadata values.
-The formatting string is generally referred to as a "file naming script", and is in :doc:`Picard's scripting language <../extending/scripting>` where dark blue text starting with a '$' is a :doc:`function name <../functions/list_by_type>` and names in light blue within '%' signs are Picard's :doc:`tag and variable names <../variables/variables>`.
-Hovering your mouse pointer over one of the highlighted entries will display help information about the entry if available, and the "Show help tooltips" option is enabled.
+The formatting string is generally referred to as a "file naming script", and is in :doc:`Picard's scripting language <../extending/scripting>`.

+   The script editor automatically highlights the elements of the script, including :doc:`function names <../functions/list_by_type>` and :doc:`tag and variable names <../variables/variables>`.
+   Hovering your mouse pointer over one of the highlighted entries will display help information about the entry if available.

    Unicode characters can be entered into the script using the format ``\uXXXX`` where "XXXX" is the hexadecimal value of the unicode character.
 It is not recommended to include unicode characters in the directory or filename.